 The Southern District of New York Pro Se Office: Seward & Kissel works with the Southern District of New York Pro Se Office, which assists pro se litigants.
 Our attorneys assist the Pro Se Office with various matters, including the representation of incarcerated prisoners, many of whom allege constitutional violations including claims of excessive force or deprivation of medical treatment.

 Volunteer Lawyers for the Arts: Seward & Kissel works with Volunteer Lawyers for the Arts, an organization that delivers legal services and legal information to more than 10,000 members of the arts community each year.
 Our attorneys successfully represented a writer seeking to identify and protect her rights to a television pilot that she had authored.

-St. Stephen’s Lutheran Church: Seward & Kissel works with St. Stephen’s Lutheran Church, a church that has called Brooklyn home since 1898.
-Our attorneys have represented them in connection with various contractual matters.
+St. Stephen’s Lutheran Church: Seward & Kissel worked with St. Stephen’s Lutheran Church, a church that has called Brooklyn home since 1898.
+Our attorneys represented them in connection with various contractual matters.

 Collective for Community, Culture and the Environment: Seward & Kissel worked with the Collective for Community, Culture and the Environment, a collective of women professionals working on economic resilience, cultural diversity, public health, social justice, and environmental sustainability projects for low- and moderate-income residents and communities, advising on various legal issues.